 Related Articles: 5 B Corps Saving Our Oceans | Working Towards a Cleaner Ocean: An Interview with Fabienne McLellan from OceanCare | 4Ocean: Pulling trash, a pound at a time | How the Climate Crisis Threatens Loggerhead Sea Turtles |The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 Approaching ocean cleanup in a different fashion, Clear Blue Sea is a nonprofit tech startup based in San Diego.
 Tackling everything from education and activism to cleaning the ocean themselves, the dedicated members of Clear Blue Sea work with the San Diego community to complete a wide array of projects.

 The most notable project released by Clear Blue Sea is FRED–the Floating Robot for Eliminating Debris.
-This solar-powered machine floats on the ocean’s surface and collects passing garbage.
+This solar-powered machine floats on the ocean’s surface and collects passing garbage, to learn more about this garbage clean up, see this Junk Removal Facts.
 After collection, FRED returns to its home base where the plastics are removed from its gathering bin and given to one of Clear Blue Sea’s sustainable recycling partners.
 Most admirably, Clear Blue Sea claims it has received minimal funding and accredits its successes to student interns and volunteers.
 Great to see all the people helping with the ocean cleanup!

 LOLIWARE commits to the goal of reducing plastics in a simple and unconventional manner: edible cups and straws.
 With humble beginnings on the reality show SharkTank, the founders of Loliware pitched “Replacing Plastic.
 One Biodegr(edible) Cup at a Time.”